 Investments in open-end mutual funds are valued at the closing NAV.
+Investments in repurchase agreements are valued at cost, which approximates fair value.

 Certain derivative financial instruments are centrally cleared or trade in the OTC market.
 The Fund's pricing services use various techniques including industry standard option pricing models and proprietary discounted cash flow models to determine the fair value of those instruments.
 The Fund's net benefit or obligation under the derivative contract, as measured by the fair value of the contract, is included in net assets.